Economic Linear Quadratic MPC With Non-Unique Optimal Solutions: Main Results

 \subsection{Exponential Stability for Controllable $(A,B)$}

-In this section, we discuss the stability properties of the closed-loop system~\eqref{eq:optimal_closed_loop}.
-To that end we define stability as follows. \begin{Definition}[Stability] Given a system $x_+=Ax$, the origin is \begin{enumerate} \item[(i)] \emph{stable} if for every $\epsilon>0$ there exists $\delta(\epsilon)>0$ such that $\|A^kx\|<\epsilon$ for all $k$ and all $\|x\|<\delta(\epsilon)$; \item[(ii)] \emph{(globally) asymptotically stable} if it is stable and $\lim_{k\to\infty}A^k x=0$ \end{enumerate} \end{Definition} We observe that~\cite[Theorem~10.9]{Antsaklis1997}: \begin{enumerate} \item[(i)] stability $\Leftrightarrow$ all eigenvalues of $A$ are within or on the unit circle of the complex plane, and every eigenvalue that is on the unit circle has an associated Jordan blockof order $1$; \item[(ii)] asymptotic stability $\Leftrightarrow$ all eigenvalues of $A$ are within the unit circle, i.e., matrix $A$ is Schur stable. \end{enumerate} Consequently, asymptotic stability is a global property and is equivalent to exponential stability.
+In this section, we discuss the stability properties of the closed-loop system~\eqref{eq:optimal_closed_loop}, defined as follows. \begin{Definition}[Stability] Given a system $x_+=Ax$, the origin is \begin{enumerate} \item[(i)] \emph{stable} if for every $\epsilon>0$ there exists $\delta(\epsilon)>0$ such that $\|A^kx\|<\epsilon$ for all $k$ and all $\|x\|<\delta(\epsilon)$; \item[(ii)] \emph{(globally) asymptotically stable} if it is stable and $\lim_{k\to\infty}A^k x=0$ \end{enumerate} \end{Definition} We observe that~\cite[Theorem~10.9]{Antsaklis1997}: \begin{enumerate} \item[(i)] stability $\Leftrightarrow$ all eigenvalues of $A$ are within or on the unit circle of the complex plane, and every eigenvalue that is on the unit circle has an associated Jordan block of order $1$; \item[(ii)] asymptotic stability $\Leftrightarrow$ all eigenvalues of $A$ are within the unit circle, i.e., matrix $A$ is Schur stable. \end{enumerate} Consequently, asymptotic stability is a global property and is equivalent to exponential stability.

-Conditions guaranteeing exponential stability of the closed-loop system~\eqref{eq:optimal_closed_loop} have been established in \cite{Olanrewaju2017}, and rely on the following assumption.
+Conditions guaranteeing exponential stability of the closed-loop system~\eqref{eq:optimal_closed_loop} have been claimed in \cite{Olanrewaju2017}, and rely on the following assumption.